The Ultimate In Birding Tours

 Vietnam: Day 12 The Central Highlands are the least populated part of the country and probably the last untouched wilderness of Vietnam where unbroken forest stretches as far as the eye can see.
 This border area with Cambodia and Laos is where two new bird species to science (Golden-winged Laughingthrush and Black-crowned Barwing) were described as recently as the 1990s!
 These new species were originally found by Birdlife International expeditions to the remote Mount Ngoc Linh (2598m), which is the highest peak of the Central Highlands.

 Today we will visit the slopes of this amazing mountain where we will look for both of these recently described birds!
 We will have a very good chance to see the superb Black-crowned Barwing but we need a modicum of luck to connect with the Golden-winged Laughingthrush.
 There are two more exciting birds that live in this forest; Red-tailed Laughingthrush and Indochinese Fulvetta.
 We will certainly be on the lookout for both and any other interesting birds we can find in this virtually unknown area.
-A range of local forms occurs in this region, including those of the Golden-breasted and Rusty-capped Fulvettas, Black-headed Sibia, Stripe-throated Yuhina and Black-throated Parrotbill.
+A range of localized forms occurs in this region, including those of the Golden-breasted and Rusty-capped Fulvettas, Black-headed Sibia, Stripe-throated Yuhina and Black-throated Parrotbill.
 Some of these may be split in the future.

 Other species we may well encounter include Asian Emerald Cuckoo, the rare and striking White-winged Magpie, Ferruginous Flycatcher, Coral-billed Scimitar Babbler, Spot-throated Babbler, Red-tailed and Blue-winged Minlas, Rufous-backed Sibia and Green-tailed Sunbird.